simonccc/kopsrox/README.md

 _installs the required pip packages vs using os packages_

-- then run `./kopsrox.py` and a default _koprox.ini will_ be created for you - please edit this file next.
+## API key

+You can generate an API key via the command line eg: `pvesh create /access/users/root@pam/token/kopsrox`

+Take a note of the token as we'll need this below

+Then to set the correct permissions om the token `pveum acl modify / --roles Administrator --user root@pam  --token kopsrox`

 ## kopsrox.ini

 Please edit this file for your setup.. details below:

 ### proxmox section

-##### API key

-You can generate an API key via the command line eg: `pvesh create /access/users/root@pam/token/kopsrox`

-Take a not of the token as we'll need this below

-Then to set the correct permissions om the token `pveum acl modify / --roles Administrator --user root@pam  --token kopsrox`

 - __endpoint__ ( usually localhost ) this is where we will connect to proxmox on port 8006